A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Methodology

 \subsection{Participants and Their Role Play}

 We recruited six guest participants using snowball sampling, all professionals working in creative, design, and cultural sectors.
-This selection was intentional: individuals with imaginative capacities and critical reflection skills were likely to engage productively with the speculative scenario.
+This \zm{sampling} was intentional: \zm{creative professionals often serve as “lead users”} with imaginative capacities and critical reflection skills to engage productively in speculative inquiry.
 The participants were: P1, a design lecturer at a world-renowned institution; P2, an award-winning poet; P3, an artist and gallery owner; P4, a foresight expert from a global tech innovation hub; P5, a professional UX designer; and P6, a filmmaker.
-The group was gender-balanced, with five aged 30s and one aged 70s.
+The group was gender-balanced, with five participants in their 30s and one in his 70s.
 Participants were verified as meat eaters, and food allergies were checked in advance.
 One participant with dietary restrictions participated as a non-eater, taking on the role of the restaurant service manager.

 The event was framed as a ``dinner-in-the-drama'' taking place in a fictional 2052 Paris restaurant.
 Participants were invited to inhabit customized personas inspired by their real-world occupations, allowing for semi-structured but naturalistic role-play.
 Each persona was paired with discussion prompts thematically aligned with their real-life expertise (e.g., environmental, ethical, political).
 This mapping sought to support ecological validity, encouraging authentic engagement within a speculative fiction setting while reducing performance pressure or role incongruence.